tenstorrent/tt-metal/tests/sweep_framework/README.md

 The run function will be called by the test runner with all defined parameters passed in, along with the device.

 This is where to define the test case itself including setup and teardown and golden comparison.

-The runner expects that the rest will return a tuple of `(True, INFO)` if the test passes, or `(False, REASON)` if the test fails.
-Example: `(True, PCC)` or `(False, PCC)` if the PCC is lower than acceptable.
+The runner expects one of two returns from the run function:

+- Tuple[bool, Optional[str]] where the bool is the test pass/fail (True or False), and the string is the PCC. (e.g. (True, 0.999))

+- List[Tuple[bool, Optional[str]], Integer] where the tuple is the same as above, and the Integer is the e2e perf in nanoseconds.

+See below example for how to measure the e2e perf and return it properly.

 #### Example
 ```
+from tests.ttnn.utils_for_testing import check_with_pcc, start_measuring_time, stop_measuring_time

 def run(
     batch_sizes,
     height,